mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Consistent Design

 Maintaining a consistent design language throughout a web application is crucial for a seamless user experience.
 Toolpad helps you achieve this by providing pre-built components that follow Material Design guidelines.
-This ensures your application looks consistent across all pages and screens.

-Toolpad also supports adding a theme to a page, it can help with a UI that matches your brand guidelines.
-The components have overrides in case wish to customize them further.
+Toolpad also supports adding a theme to a page which can help with a UI that matches your brand guidelines.
+The components have individual overrides as well, in case you wish to customize them further.

 ### Connecting to data

-Imagine you've built the front end, the next step is connecting your data.
-In Toolpad, you can bring your entire data from your existing backend in two ways:
+Once you've built the front end, the next step is connecting to your data.
+In Toolpad, you can bring data from your existing backend in two ways:

 - REST APIs can be easily linked to Toolpad through **HTTP queries**.
-This is the most common way of getting data to Toolpad
+This is the most common way of getting data to Toolpad.
-- **Custom functions** where you can write code in your own IDE to connect to any database.
-If there is business logic in your customer-facing application that could be useful in Toolpad; you can simply import it into Toolpad.
-You can reuse your database models, client libraries, and secrets.
-However, remember that currently only Node.js backend is supported in Toolpad.
+- **Custom functions** where you can write code in your own IDE to connect to any data source.
+You can reuse your existing scripts, business logic, database models, client libraries, and secrets files.
+However, remember that currently, Toolpad only supports Node.js functions

 Later we'll also support REST API like UI for graphQL, Open API, etc.